MariamAbubakar-dev/Python-Tech-Recruiter/README.md

-# iOS-DEV-Tech-Recruiter
+# Python-Tech-Recruiter
-I aa Tech Recruiter with a strong Enthusiasm for iOS development
+I am a Tech Recruiter with a strong enthusiast for Data Science.